Ed-Fi-Alliance-OSS/Project-Tanager/docs/CS/CLAIMSET-MGMT.md

 ### Database Model

-In the ODS/API and the Admin API applications, these data are stored in the `EdFi_Security` database with the following model:
+In the ODS/API and the Admin API applications, the security metadata is stored in the `EdFi_Security` database modeled relationally using the following 4 core entities:

+* **ResourceClaims** - Represent nodes in a hierarchy with 3 types of claims represented: resources (representing data management API endpoints), domains (for organizing related resource claims into logical groups) and services (functional areas of the API, such as identity).

+* **Actions** - Represents different actions that can be performed on resources such as Create, Read, Update and Delete (CRUD), but is also extensible for other use cases (such as ReadChanges for clients performing change processing or the ReadHistory offered by the Nebraska DOE Longitudinal API).

+* **AuthorizationStrategies** - Represents different approaches that can be used for performing authorization beyond the basic actions such as associating an API caller with students through school responsibilities rather than enrollment).

+* **ClaimSets** - Represents a pre-defined set of specific resource permissions and strategies that can be assigned to API clients, also sometimes called a “role”.

+The remaining tables capture metadata related to the association of these entities.

 ```mermaid
 erDiagram